-Both al-Qaeda itself and its US enemy have tended to see it as something new, a precursor of a phenomenon that is likely to characterize our new century.
-It comes natural for al-Qaeda's supporters to see it this way.
+Both sides seem to see Al-Qaeda as something new, a precursor of a phenomenon that is likely to characterize the 21st century.
+It is natural for Al-Qaeda to see itself this way.
 Any political movement will want to have a bright future, since this increases the participants' motivation and makes it easier to recruit new members.
-It is perhaps more surprising that the US government also emphasises the newness of al-Qaeda, and ties it so strongly to the danger that terrorists may acquire weapons of mass destruction.
-11 September did not of course rely on any sophisticated technology.
-What made the spectacular attack possible was the dedication of a group of 19 militants to accept death in a daring action.
-The tools used to hijack the civilian planes that crashed into the twin towers and the Pentagon were the simplest imaginable: box openers and razor blades.
+It is perhaps more surprising that the US government also emphasises the newness of Al-Qaeda, and ties it so strongly to the danger that terrorists may acquire weapons of mass destruction.
+11 September did not as a matter of fact rely on any sophisticated technology.
+What made the spectacular attack possible was the dedication of a whole group of militants to accept death in a daring action.
+The tools used to highjack the civilian planes that crashed into the twin towers and the Pentagon were the simplest imaginable: box openers and razor blades it seems.
 Thus 11 September did not build on any new technology.